NomicFoundation/hardhat-vscode/docs/codebase.md

 This allows multiple text editors to leverage the same language features without having to reimplement the language rules every time.
 Each editor leverages a different language server for each language, and the language server implementations can be shared across editors.

 There are two types of messages that can be exchanged: notifications and requests.
-A notifiaction doesn't expect a response from the counterpart, and a request does.
+A notification doesn't expect a response from the counterpart, and a request does.
 Some messages are designed to be sent from the client to the server, others are designed to go from server to client.

 The low level connection between the two components can be established through different channels: ipc (which we use in vs code and coc), stdio or socket.